Vanse

-Vanse is a village in Farsund municipality in Agder county, Norway.
-The village is located about 4 km west of the town of Farsund and about 5 km east of the village of Vestbygd.
+Vanse is a village in Farsund Municipality in Agder county, Norway.
+The village is located on the Lista peninsula about 4 km west of the town of Farsund and about 5 km east of the village of Vestbygd.
 The Farsund Airport, Lista is located just west of Vanse.

+The 1.94 km2 village has a population (2026) of which gives the village a population density of 1070 PD/km2.

+History

-The village was the administrative centre of the old municipality of Lista from 1838 until its dissolution in 1965.
-The old municipality was known as Vanse from 1838 until 1911.
+The village was the administrative centre of the old Lista Municipality from 1838 until its dissolution in 1965.
+The old municipality was known as Vanse Municipality from 1838 until 1911.

-The 1.83 km2 village has a population (2015) of 2,016 which gives the village a population density of 1102 PD/km2.

 Vanse Church is a medieval stone church, built in 1037 in the village of Vanse.
 A stone monument stands near the church. it is a memorial of fatalities during the Gunboat War (1807–1814).
 It is surrounded by authentic small cannons and a circle of stones with chain.
 A speech is held by this stone each year on Constitution Day, May 17.